GentleZhu/Rspackage/README.md

 # Rspackage
-Rspackage is a simple, easy-to-use&develop software/libraray for Recommender System train and prediction.
-Currently, this package just start, and more features and algorithms will be added soon.
+Rspackage is a simple, easy-using developing software/library for Recommender System to train and predict.

+More features and algorithms will be added soon.

 ## Table of Cotents